gayanrajapakshage/Tile-Sliding-Puzzle-Solver/README.md

 Copyright © 2024 (modifications).
 All rights reserved.
 The starter code is provided by the University of Toronto and is used with permission.
-This code may not be copied, modified, distributed, or used in any way without explicit permission.
+This code may not be copied, modified, or distributed in any way without explicit permission.